 Is Instagram the next big social network?
 Will it dethrone Facebook?
-How hard is it to get started on Instagram?
-Is is worth it at this point?
+How hard is it to start on Instagram?
+Is it worth it at this point?
 These are only some of the questions business owners might ask themselves before taking the plunge into yet another social network.
 While some voices in the digital marketing industry say there’s no such thing as a presence on too many social platforms, as long as you can afford it, your instincts might tell you otherwise.

 Some platforms have to be better for your business than others.
 Or it might be just a question of timing – maybe you think you don’t want to be too early to the party in case it turns out to be a dud.
-Maybe the platform is just not suited for your business’ style or digital marketing plan.
+Maybe the platform does not suit your business’ style or digital marketing plan.
 In that light, using Instagram to promote your business can seem like a questionable choice, even though it shouldn’t be.
 There are actually more reasons to use it than to skip it.

 Where is Instagram Now?